More

 General information notice

 This page is general information only and is not legal advice.
-Claim strategy and outcomes depend on your facts, medical evidence, and statutory time limits.
+Claim strategy and outcomes depend on your facts, medical evidence, insurer reasons, and statutory time limits.

 Time limit notice

-Strict deadlines can apply to internal review, Commission filing, and review pathways under the Motor Accident Injuries Act 2017.
+Strict deadlines can apply to internal review, Commission filing, medical disputes, merit disputes, and review pathways under the Motor Accident Injuries Act 2017.
 Delay can reduce or extinguish entitlements.

 Evidence alignment notice

-Keep insurer letters, Commission directions, certificates, and treating reports in one file.
-Dispute outcomes often turn on whether the evidence answers the exact issue in dispute.
+Keep insurer letters, internal review requests, Commission directions, certificates, treating reports, and wage records in one indexed file.
+Dispute outcomes often turn on whether the evidence answers the exact issue actually in dispute.

 Official process notice

-Always check current PIC procedural material and forms before acting.
+Always check current PIC procedural material, forms, and filing requirements before acting.
 Commission processes can change and should be verified against official sources.